CLNEulalia/Express-Intro/readme.md

 app.use('/bottles', bottlesController);
 ```

-Now any route that we add to our `router` inside of `controllers/bottles.js` will be available to us under the URL `/bottles`!
+Now any route that we add to our `router` inside of `controllers/bottles.js` will be available to us under the URL `/bottles`! -->

 ## You Do: 99 Bottle of Beer

 > 15 minutes / 1:50

 The exercise can be found [here](https://git.generalassemb.ly/ga-wdi-exercises/99_bottles_express).

+**Hint**: you can send HTML elements in your response

 ## Views

 > 20 minutes /  2:10

 Let's leverage our [solution to 99 Bottles of